Getting away for the weekend was just what I needed. Some quiet time and space to reflect and just "be."

 However, I will admit that after the long appointment and all of the waiting, I always need a nice long nap to decompress.

-Even if I don't allow myself to fret and worry, the burden that my life that could suddenly be turned on its head does take it's toll.
-(As does the reality that other women, or men, do have their lives turned on end and are working through the cancer diagnosis.)
+Even if I don't allow myself to fret and worry, the burden that my life could suddenly be turned on its head does take it's toll.
+(As does the reality that other women, and men, do have their lives turned on end and are working through the cancer diagnosis.)

 Then, of course, comes the letter inviting me to go yet another 'round of waiting' next year.
 Boy, I will be glad to get off this merry-go-round of waiting one day!
 Until then, I am experiencing a tiny taste of what others are walking through.